Searching ...

 Focusing Solely on Looks

 Curb appeal is important, but don’t become enamored with a house’s appearance without considering practicality.
 Remember, you’re buying the house, not the furniture.
-A coat of paint can transform a room but also hide defects.
+A coat of paint can transform a room but also hide defects and expensive repairs.

 Look at the layout, functionality, and potential for customization to suit your needs.
-Don’t let the current owners’ tasteful choice in décor block that too-small kitchen or the funky layout between the living office and kids’ rooms.
+Don’t let the current owners’ choice in décor block that too-small kitchen or the funky layout between the living office and kids’ rooms.
+And sure, some homes may be a “diamond in the rough,” but do you have the budget, time, and skill for a home renovation?

-Pay attention to structural issues, especially those that arise in the home inspection.
+Pay attention to structural damage, especially those that arise during the home inspection.
 That small crack in the wall may signify bigger, more significant issues: bowing walls, sinkholes, or settling.
+Some potential issues can be remedied easily, but others may have a cost to repair outside your budget.

 Overlooking the Fine Print

 The purchase contract and associated documents are filled with legal jargon and details you must understand.
 Failing to review and comprehend these documents can lead to unpleasant surprises.
-Always seek legal advice if you’re unsure about any aspect of the contract.
+Always seek legal advice if you need clarification on any aspect of the contract.
+Not reading the fine print could be a costly mistake.

 Not Working With a Real Estate Agent

-Don’t face the real estate market alone!
-Real estate agents offer priceless expertise and negotiation skills critical for a first-time home buyer.
+Don’t face the housing market alone!
+The homebuying process takes time and multiple steps.
+Real estate agents have priceless expertise and negotiation skills critical for a first-time home buyer.
 Our job is to lend our knowledge about the local real estate markets, homes, and businesses to help you make a great purchase.
-We’ll walk you through each step, from searching for a home within your budget to the closing table.
-We’ll let you know when something is actually an issue and have potential solutions ready.
+We’ll walk you through each step, from searching for a dream home within your budget to getting to the closing table.
+Part of our job is to coordinate all the moving pieces, like working with your lender, the home inspector, the real estate attorney, and the title company to get all contingencies cleared by closing day.
+We’ll let you know when something is an issue and have potential solutions ready.

 Say goodbye to unnecessary stress and regret and hello to a bright future in your new home!
-Confidently embark on your homebuying journey and find your dream home with ease using these additional resources:
+Your first home is an exciting journey.
+Avoid these first-time home buyer mistakes and confidently start your way to finding your dream home.
+Let a local real estate agent help with the home-buying process.
+Get more answers to your questions in these additional resources:

 5 First-Time Home Buyer Tips